Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

 *
   * Create as many components (fields) as you want to be displayed on the form for the user to fill out.

-* For a new webform, the only component required is one for the submitted text (i.e., the ìCaptionî, ìTranscriptionî, whatever).
+* For a new webform, the only component required is one for the submitted text (i.e., the ‚ÄúCaption‚Äù, ‚ÄúTranscription‚Äù, whatever).
   * Other components that you might find useful to configure are:
-    * todayís date
+    * today‚Äôs date
-    * userís Drupal account ID
+    * user‚Äôs Drupal account ID
-    * submission type (a select box offering, say ìCaptionî, ìTranscriptionî, and ìOtherî
+    * submission type (a select box offering, say ‚ÄúCaption‚Äù, ‚ÄúTranscription‚Äù, and ‚ÄúOther‚Äù
   * but the IW module only requires a field to hold the submitted text.
 The rest are optional and should be determined by your needs.
   * Enter values for each desired component of the form (the following are example values only)
-    * Label: "Caption or Transcription" (or, maybe, just ìSubmission textî)
+    * Label: "Caption or Transcription" (or, maybe, just ‚ÄúSubmission text‚Äù)
-    * Type: select "Textarea" (ìtextareaî provides a larger area for text entry than ìtextfieldî does.)
+    * Type: select "Textarea" (‚Äútextarea‚Äù provides a larger area for text entry than ‚Äútextfield‚Äù does.)
     * Value: [blank] (You will edit this field later.)
     * Required: [check]
   * Click "Add" (button) to save each component as you create it.
-* When you click ìAddî, you will be taken to a page where you should continue configuring the component you just chose to Add.
+* When you click ‚ÄúAdd‚Äù, you will be taken to a page where you should continue configuring the component you just chose to Add.

  [image]
 *
   * Configure this component
     * Label: [prepopulated] (Will show the Label you previously specified for this component.)
     * Field Key: [prepopulated] (Will be created automatically from the component's Label.)
-    * Default value (optional):  [Leave blank and use the ìPlaceholderî setting discussed below.]
+    * Default value (optional):  [Leave blank and use the ‚ÄúPlaceholder‚Äù setting discussed below.]

 [image]

   *
     * Description: [Usually you will just leave this blank, but you can add text as seen here.]
       * Note: Most HTML tags are ignored in the Description box.
-      * Example (using ìFiltered HTMLî since it looks like "Full HTML" is not allowed):
+      * Example (using ‚ÄúFiltered HTML‚Äù since it looks like "Full HTML" is not allowed):

       `<strong>Instructions</strong>: HTML tags you may use: &lt;a&gt; &lt;strong&gt; &lt;p&gt; and &lt;br&gt;.
 [If you are doing a transcription, please follow the <a href="/transcription-instructions" target="_blank">Transcription instructions</a>]`